These National Monuments Provide Places for Reflection, Solace, and Hope

-Chávez' fight for farm workers' rights made him an American hero, and it's only appropriate that the final resting place of the union icon be somewhere beautiful: serene naturescape complete with gardens, wildlife, and fountains.
-Nuestra Señora Reina de La Paz is a peaceful compound in the gorgeous Tehachapi Mountains, a place that allows you to immerse yourself in the fight for workers rights while also also offering an idyllic environment in which to reflect, including a Memorial Garden with year-round roses in bloom.
+Chávez's fight for farm workers' rights made him an American hero, and it's only appropriate that the final resting place of the union icon be somewhere beautiful: a serene naturescape complete with gardens, wildlife, and fountains.
+Nuestra Señora Reina de La Paz is a peaceful compound in the gorgeous Tehachapi Mountains, a place that allows you to immerse yourself in the history of the struggle while also offering an idyllic environment in which to reflect, including a Memorial Garden with year-round roses in bloom.

 Fort Monroe is where slavery first came to America: In 1619, a European slave ship docked here for provisions, trading off "20 and odd" lives initially intended for Spanish Caribbean colonies and kicking off centuries of suffering on American soil.
-That alone makes the now-decommissioned Chesapeake fort a key, and often overlooked, site in understanding the US’s troubling past.
+That alone makes the now-decommissioned Chesapeake fort a key—and often overlooked—site in understanding the United States’ troubling past.
 But the Fort is also a place of hope, having become “Freedom’s Fortress” in 1861, a place where any slave who reached the fort would be granted freedom.
 Its history is complicated, its legacy deep.
-Here. atrocity and dreams commingled, with luminaries ranging from Harriet Tubman to Abraham Lincoln having entered its walls.
+Here, atrocity and dreams commingled, with luminaries ranging from Harriet Tubman to Abraham Lincoln having entered its walls.

 The semi-recently designated Freedom Riders commemorates the violent response to the anti-segregationist bus protests in 1961 Alabama, a pivotal and horrifying moment of the Civil Rights Movement.
 The site includes the a mural and displays near the Greyhound station where a mob that included the KKK attacked a bus carrying Freedom Riders.
 Outside of town, the monument extends to the stretch of road where the bus was burned and its riders beaten.
 The monuments are part of the Anniston Civil Rights Heritage Trail, which includes the hospital where those attacked were greeted by yet another mob, as well as the train station where they were finally able to leave—only to endure even more violence en route to Birmingham.